Skip to main content

 You can apply for an extension of your spouse/common-law partner’s stay in Canada at the same time as you apply for your PGWP or they can apply separately (but before their existing status expires).
 Make sure you include all appropriate documentation and the required fee for each person in the application.

-A spouse/common-law partner of someone with/applying for a PGWP only qualifies for the Spousal Open Work Permit if the graduate already has an offer for or has started ‘skilled work’ (jobs in categories 0, A, or B in the National Occupational Classification).
+A spouse/common-law partner of someone with/applying for a PGWP only qualifies for the Spousal Open Work Permit if the graduate already has an offer for or has started ‘skilled work’ (jobs in TEER categories 0 or 1 in the National Occupational Classification – TEER 2 or 3 is possible if there is a declared labour shortage in the sector).
 In this case you may choose to apply together with your spouse/common-law partner (for a Post-Graduation Work Permit and Spousal Open Work Permit) and, if the applications are approved, the Post-Graduation and Spousal Open Work Permits will be issued together.

-A spouse/common-law partner of someone with/applying for a PGWP that has not yet received an offer for or started ‘skilled work’ (jobs in categories 0, A, or B in the National Occupational Classification) is not eligible to apply for a Spousal Open Work Permit.
-If their existing permit is nearing expiry, they can apply to extend their status as a visitor.
+A spouse/common-law partner of someone with/applying for a PGWP who has not yet received an offer for or started ‘skilled work’ (see definition above) is not eligible to apply for a Spousal Open Work Permit.
+If their existing permit is nearing expiry, they can apply to extend their legal status as a visitor.

 • If your spouse or common-law partner already has a work permit, they can continue working only until that permit expires